Joshuah2o/Week8/README.md

 <br>
 Logged in: <br> <img src='XSS logged in.gif' title=' XSS' width='' alt='GIF Walkthrough' />

 ## Red

 Vulnerability #2: Insecure Direct Object Reference <br>
 The salespeople can be accessed by specifying an id int in the url.
-On the red site, changing the salesperson id to 10 and 11 reveal 2 extra people that can't be accessed through IDOR on the blue and green site. <br>
+When on the red site, if you change the salesperson id to 10 and 11 it revealed to me two extra people that can't be accessed through IDOR on the blue and green site. <br>
 <img src='IDOR.gif' title=' IDOR' width='' alt='GIF Walkthrough' />

 Vulnerability #5: Cross-Site Request Forgery <br>
 In the red site, you can create a post-method form that sends data to the ip address specified.
-In my case, I created a new salesperson called 'Keller Han'. <br>
+Inthis particular instance, I added a new salesman to the list. <br>
 <img src='CSRF.gif' title=' CSRF' width='' alt='GIF Walkthrough' />